US officials warn of potential Hezbollah threat to US homeland

 In praising the resilience of the Lebanese people in fighting terrorism, Trump said that "Lebanon is on the front lines in the fight against ISIS, al Qaeda and Hezbollah."

-While Hezbollah has never directly attacked the United States or expressed a desire to do so publicly, David Schenker, director of the Program on Arab Politics at The Washington Institute for Near East Policy, told CNN the group has conducted fundraising operations in the country and would likely want to position so-called "sleeper agents" as part of its efforts to develop operational capabilities in the country.
+While Hezbollah has never directly attacked the US homeland or expressed a desire to do so publicly, David Schenker, director of the Program on Arab Politics at The Washington Institute for Near East Policy, told CNN the group has conducted fundraising operations in the country and would likely want to position so-called "sleeper agents" as part of its efforts to develop operational capabilities in the country.

 But the group has so far favored a "pragmatic" approach by not directly targeting the United States, he notes.
 "They're not on a suicide mission."